niccolot/Neural_Networks_tutorials/Tutorial_CNN_tf/README.md

 -transfer_learning.py build a classifier based on a pretrained net from keras.applications and comprare the result with the custom naive implementation

+## The dataset

+The tensorflow flowers dataset contains a lot of wrong images, a lot of which not even portraing flowers, the dataset cleaned and actually used is stored in the dataset folder

 ## Custom CNN

 A standard architecture for a CNN, as one can see from the images it reaches around 85% accuracy in validation, decreasing to a not so great 77% at test time.